HamletTanyavong/Mathematics.NET/docs/guide/autodiff/second-order-reverse-mode.md

 # Second-Order, Reverse Mode Automatic Differentiation

-Support for first-order, reverse-mode automatic differentiation (autodiff) is provided by the `HessianTape` class.
+Support for first-order, reverse-mode autodiff is provided by the `HessianTape` class.

 ## Hessian Tapes